NateWr/restaurant-reservations/readme.txt

 = 1.3 (2015-02-03) =
 * Add and edit bookings from the admin area
+* Fix: date and time pickers broken on iOS 8 devices
 * Add complete German translation from scolast34
 * Add partial Dutch and Chilean translations
 * Change Party text field to a dropdown selection